bceverly/sysmanage/FEATURES-TODO.md

     string externalization /
     translation.

-9. Add the ability to deploy an antivirus solution that is platform approriate to the hosts along with centralized configuration file management of it.

-10. Add the ability to issue and manage SysManage API keys with
+9. Add the ability to issue and manage SysManage API keys with
     View/Edit/Admin roles.
 They
     should be stored in the vault